Star Festival Tanabata

 Evolution of Shaved Ice

-The history of shaved ice is longer and deeper than we can imagine.
-In this issue, we introduce the history of shaved ice, its charms, and the variety of shaved ice in modern times.
-We have also prepared a quiz related to the history of shaved ice, so please try your hand at it.
+The history of shaved ice is longer and deeper than you imagine.
+In this article, we introduce the history of shaved ice, its charms, and the variety of shaved ice in modern times.
+We have also prepared a quiz related to the history of shaved ice.

 Back to Table of Contents